Can Hot Sauce Kill Dogs? What You Should Do

 Not to mention, it can also cause dehydration and electrolyte imbalances, which can be life-threatening for dogs.
 In addition to capsaicin, most hot sauces contain onions and garlic, which are both toxic to dogs as well.

 But we get it, accidents happen.
-Maybe your dog got ahold of a hot sauce packet or snuck a lick off your plate when you weren't looking.
+Maybe your dog got hold of a hot sauce packet or snuck a lick off your plate when you weren't looking.
 It's important to know the signs of capsaicin poisoning in dogs so you can act quickly and get them the help they need.

 Symptoms to Watch For & What to Do